-- 1 per hour would be required to supply the required load via virtual gas line.
-This would not be - 2 feasible.
+- per hour would be required to supply the required load via virtual gas line.
+This would not be 1 - feasible.
+2

-3 4.4 EVALUATION OF OVERLAND GAS LINE ALTERNATIVE
+EVALUATION OF OVERLAND GAS LINE ALTERNATIVE 3

-- 4 This section describes FEI's evaluation of Alternative 6 and its sub-alternatives (route corridors) - 5 to replace the system capacity provided by the Pattullo Gas Line while meeting project schedule - 6 requirements.
+- 4 This section describes FEI's evaluation of Alternative 6 and its sub-alternatives (route corridors) - 5 to replace the system capacity provided by the Pattullo Gas Line while meeting project schedule - requirements.
+6

-7 4.4.1 Alternative 6 - Overland Gas Line
+7 Alternative 6 - Overland Gas Line 4.4.1

-- 8 The Overland Gas Line alternative includes gas line installations in the Cities of Burnaby, - 9 Coquitlam, New Westminster and / or Vancouver. - 10 Potential route corridors were identified by completing a search over a broad area between - 11 available start and end points to interface with existing infrastructure.
-An ideal 'straight line' - 12 route of interest between these points is identified so that key issues and constraints affecting - 13 the selection of the route can be plotted and assessed.
-Through this process, three potential - 14 route corridors were identified and evaluated.
-The description and evaluation of the three route - 15 corridors are provided in the sections below.
+- The Overland Gas Line alternative includes gas line installations in the Cities of Burnaby, - Coquitlam, New Westminster and / or Vancouver.
+9 - 10 Potential route corridors were identified by completing a search over a broad area between - 11 available start and end points to interface with existing infrastructure.
+An ideal 'straight line' - route of interest between these points is identified so that key issues and constraints affecting 12 - the selection of the route can be plotted and assessed.
+Through this process, three potential 13 - route corridors were identified and evaluated.
+Also, as mentioned above in Section 4.1 of the 14 - 15 Application, FEI's consultation and negotiations with the City of Burnaby regarding the route for - 16 the Project resulted in the identification of the fourth route option (Sperling Route).
+The 17 - description and evaluation of all four route corridors are provided in the sections below.

-16 4.4.1.1 Alternative 6A - Broadway and Gaglardi Way Corridor
+4.4.1.1 Alternative 6A - Broadway and Gaglardi Way Corridor

-- 17 As shown in Figure 4-9 below, the Broadway and Gaglardi Way Corridor option involves the - installation of approximately 5 km of NPS 20 (508 mm) IP gas line in the City of Burnaby (see - 19 green line).
-The gas line would tie into the newly constructed NPS 30 (762 mm) Coguitlam to - 20 Vancouver IP gas line15 at Broadway and Gaglardi Way.
-The IP gas line would then continue - 21 south towards the City of New Westminster and feed a new district station (shown in purple) to - 22 be located near the intersection of McBride Boulevard and 10th Avenue in the City of New - 23 Westminster.
-A short connection would be required between the district station outlet and the - 24 existing DP 700 kPa system.
+- 19 As shown in Figure 4-9 below, the Broadway and Gaglardi Way Corridor option involves the - 20 installation of approximately 5 km of NPS 20 (508 mm) IP gas line in the City of Burnaby (see - green line).
+The gas line would tie into the newly constructed NPS 30 (762 mm) Coquitlam to - 21 Vancouver IP gas line16 at Broadway and Gaglardi Way.
+The IP gas line would then continue 22 - 23 south towards the City of New Westminster and feed a new district station (shown in purple) to - 24 be located near the intersection of McBride Boulevard and 10th Avenue in the City of New - 25 Westminster.
+A short connection would be required between the district station outlet and the - 26 existing DP 700 kPa system.
 Refer to Figure 4-9 for a map of the corridor.